 A) Fit of continental margins:

 Classic example is the geometric fit of Africa and South America:

 To the right is a reproduction of Alfred Wegeners reconstruction of the continents.
 Remember that large portions of the geologic community rejected his hypothesis of contiental drift.
 Image from http://rst.gsfc.nasa.gov/Sect2/Sect2_1b.html .

-What is best line to try and match continental margins wit?
+What is best line to try and match continental margins with?
 Ostensibly it is the contact between continental and oceanic crust.
 However, that is deeply buried underneath the passive margin sediments.
 In addition, the contact can be either fairly sharp or transitional.
-Typically people doing computer reconstructions have taken a certain bathymetric level along the slope as the division between continent and ocean.
+Typically people doing computer reconstructions have taken a certain bathymetric level along the continental slope as the division between continent and ocean.
 The goodness of the fit can be described mathematically.

 What modification processes will create gaps or overlaps in reconstructions (or should the fit be perfect, and why or why not)?

 B) Reversal of seafloor spreading history.

 C) Paleomagnetism: One can ask - when did these two continents have a parallel APW path.
 This would indicate they were traveling together as part of one plate.
-A problem can be the resolution.
-For Proterozoic times the data's resolution can permit up to 1500 km of relative motions that wouldn't be evident in data .
+A problem can be the resolution of paleomagnetic methods.
+For Proterozoic times the data's resolution is such that more than 1500 km of relative motion is required before the offset is clear.

 D) Matching geologic provinces/history: This is the method used for the older reconstructions where type A, B, and C data (of above) have been destroyed.
+Multiple traits need to be considered.
 If one simply matched age of deformation and intrusion, think of how you could match Alaska and the Himalayas at present because they both exhibit such activity at present.
+What might be the traits that would use?